Manchin says he will support Supreme Court nominee Judge Ketanji Brown Jackson

 Senate Judiciary Committee hearings for Jackson wrapped up Thursday, after several days of intense questioning from GOP members, who argued she was soft on sentencing child pornography defendants.

-Manchin's announcement of support comes after the head of the Republican party in the Senate, Majority Leader Mitch McConnell, said on Thursday he opposes Jackson's confirmation.
+Manchin's announcement of support comes after the head of the Republican Party in the Senate, Minority Leader Mitch McConnell, said on Thursday he opposes Jackson's confirmation.

 The Senate Judiciary Committee will meet in an executive session on Monday.
 The vote to confirm Jackson could come as early as then, or could get pushed to the following Monday, April 4.
 Democrats hope to confirm Jackson by the full Senate by Easter.